flancia-coop/doc.anagora.org/flancia-meet.md

     - [[wikimedia]]'s role
 - [[fellowship of the link]]
     - [[wikimedia]] and [[web annotations]]
-        - feedback: annotations wouldn't add too much for existing editors. average users won't
+        - feedback: annotations wouldn't add too much for existing editors. average users won't probably know what to do with t

 # #push [[flancia-meet-2022-06-04]]